Man Whose Conviction Was Overturned By Supreme Court After 6 Trials Is Granted Bail

 During the oral arguments in that case, Justice Clarence Thomas — who is famous for his reticence on the bench — posed a question for the first time in three years: He asked whether the defense had struck any white jurors.
 Defense lawyer Sheri Johnson said, yes, three in the sixth trial.
 There were no black jurors left to strike, she said.

+McDuff said he and other attorneys for Flowers will move forward in the new year for the dismissal of all charges against their client.

 Evans has not said whether he will seek to try Flowers a seventh time.
-Attorneys for Flowers are expected to argue in an upcoming hearing that all charges against him should be dropped.

 Circuit Judge Joseph Loper said Monday that it was "troubling" that prosecutors have not responded to a motion by the defense to drop the charges against Flowers, the AP reports.